 Project Management Office

-The One IT Project Management Office (PMO) champions consistent project management practices which helps Stevens Institute of Technology fulfill its mission and strategic goals.
+The One IT Project Management Office (PMO) advocates consistent project management practices that helps Stevens Institute of Technology fulfill its mission and strategic goals.

-The mission of the One IT Project Management Office (PMO) is to intake and execute a technology portfolio of initiatives and projects.
+The mission of the One IT Project Management Office (PMO) is to intake and execute a portfolio of technology initiatives and projects.
 The PMO’s primary responsibility is to ensure that projects are completed within scope, budget, and on schedule.
-The PMO is responsible for establishing and implementing best practices for the benefit of Stevens in a way that encourages collaboration, standardization, and overall improvement in our services.
+The PMO is responsible for establishing and implementing best practices for the benefit of Stevens in a way that encourages collaboration, overall improvement and true transformation in our services.

 What is a Project?